NREL/ReEDS-2.0/README.md

 <a name="Execution"></a>
 # Executing the Model

-The execution of the ReEDS model can be accomplished by using a command-line interpreter application and launching a command line interface.
+If the ReEDS repository was set up using the Automatic Setup procedure above, then the ReEDS model must be launched by running `ReEDS.sh`.
+If the ReEDS repository was set up manually then the execution of the ReEDS model must be accomplished by navigating the command prompt to the repostiory and running `runbatch.py` in the python interpreter.

 A ReEDS case (also referred to as a &quot;run&quot;, &quot;scenario&quot; or &quot;instance&quot;) is executed through a python-based case batching program called &quot;runbatch.py&quot;.
 The user can execute a single case or a batch of cases using this program.